lonesoulsurfer/Groove-Box-Drum-Machine/README.md

 I've also created an Instructable which you can find here - This is a step by step guide that makes it super simple to build your own, especially if you are new to Arduino and modular synths.

-The main aim with building this module is to create a modular synth.
-The aim is to keep it as simple as possble and each module should have the following:
+Te main goal with building this module is to create a modular synth.
+I wanted to keep everything as simple as possble with each module built on the following aims:

  - Can be powered by 9V (and 12V)
  - Easy to build with minimum components
  - Use Arduino to keep it simple (plus it helps to keep the components down!